tzolov/spring-ai-mcp/README.md

+**NOTE:** This is a temporal repository for the project, until the https://github.com/spring-projects-experimental/spring-ai-mcp becomes public

 # Spring AI MCP

 Java SDK for the Model Context Protocol (MCP), providing seamless integration between Java and Spring applications and MCP-compliant AI models and tools.